SVGator/SDK/README.md

 <br>

 ### 3.II.
 Obtain an `access_token` for a Dynamic App
-Generating an `access_token` for a Dynamic App is highly similar to the previous point, the difference being that in this case `secret_key` will be returned in the response, togheter with `access_token` and `customer_id`.
+Generating an `access_token` for a Dynamic App is highly similar to the previous point, the difference being that in this case `secret_key` will be returned in the response, together with `access_token` and `customer_id`.

 <table>
   <thead>